WabashOS/riscv-isa-sim/pfa_spec.md

 Returned Value: Number of new pages in the queue.

 **Note**: It is undefined which size (NEW_VADDR or NEW_PGID) is being reported.
-It is advised to pop both queues together to avoid confusion.
+It is required to pop both queues together.

 ### Store
 Illegal